QIWI-API/payments-docs/_statuses_en.html.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request — Your request is invalid (error in request' data or format).
+400 | Bad Request — Client request is invalid (error in request' data or format).
-401 | Unauthorized — Your API access key is wrong.
+401 | Unauthorized — Client API access key is wrong.
 403 | Forbidden — Access to API is forbidden.
 404 | Not Found — The specified resource could not be found.
 405 | Method Not Allowed — You tried to create a payment with an invalid method.
-406 | Not Acceptable — Your request' data format isn't JSON.
+406 | Not Acceptable — Client request' data format isn't JSON.
 410 | Gone — The resource requested has been removed from our servers.
 429 | Too Many Requests — You are sending requests too frequently.
 500 | Internal Server Error — We had a problem with our server.
 Try again later.
 If response body is empty, repeat the request with the same parameters.
 If the body is non-empty, make [payment status request](#payment_status)/[invoice status request](#invoice-details).